Hi, I’m Anna 💙

 Reading memoirs, speculative fiction, or fantasy - see my Goodreads 📚

-Playing cozy, RPG, or strategy games — I care a lot about narrative design 🎮
+Playing cozy, RPG, or strategy games.
+I care a lot about narrative structures 🎮